chromium-for-lambda/chromium-binaries/README.md

 <sup>*Accessing the 5 newest major Chromium release binaries requires a [pro subscription or a one-time payment](https://pro.chromiumforlambda.org).</sup>

 ## Examples
-### Download a supported browser binary automatically
+### Download a supported browser binary from your function code

 Both Puppeteer and Playwright have built-in functionality to download a compatible browser from a CDN.
 Instead of using the default CDN, we set an environment variable to instruct Puppeteer / Playwright to download the browser from files.chromiumforlambda.org instead.
+On Lambda, only the /tmp directory is writable, so we save the browser there.

 #### Automatic installation with Playwright
 Configure the following environment variables.